bitwarden/help/_articles/importing/import-from-lastpass.md

 Complete the following steps to export data from the [LastPass Web Vault](https://lastpass.com/){:target="\_blank"}:

-1. Select the **Advanced Options** option on the left sidebar.
+1. Select the {% icon fa-rocket %} **Advanced Options** option on the left sidebar:

-2. Select **Export** from the menu.
+   {% image /importing/lastpassadvancedoptions.png Export from Web Vault %}
+2. From the Manage Your Vault section, select the **Export** option.
 3. Enter your Master Password to validate the export attempt.

-   Your Vault data will be decrypted and printed to the screen in a `.csv` format.
+   Depending on your browser, your Vault data will either be automatically saved as a `.csv` or printed to the screen in a `.csv` format:

    {% image lastpass-copy.png LastPass Export %}
-4. Highlight the printed text, and copy and paste it into a new `export.csv` file.
+4. If your Vault data was printed to the screen, highlight the text and copy and paste it into a new `export.csv` file.

 {% callout warning %}
 **Some users have reported a bug** which changes special characters in your passwords (`&`, `<`, `>`, etc.) to their HTML-encoded values (for example, `&amp;`) in the printed export.